Walk, Bike, and Roll

 Taking the bus or light rail to school

-Metro Flex is available in a few regions of the County.
+Metro Flex is available in regions of the County, including parts of Southeast and Southwest Seattle.
 You can use an app or call a number for a Metro Flex van to pick you up and drop you off anywhere in the region – including school!

 Find sample transit routes and tips on the ORCA card and public transit SPS webpage.